mikolertesx/algorithm-notes/notes/notes.md

 Search algorithms is how to find something in the most efficient way.
 There's two types of search algorithms, those being:
 - Linear Search.
+  Looks through the elements one by one.
+(Works on unordered and unordered lists).
 - Binary Search.
+  Looks through the elements by dividing it in two.
+(Only works on onrdered lists).

 ## Master theorem
 TODO Add this.